dotherightthing/wpdtrt-gulp-bump/README.md

 1. Download and install [Mono](https://www.mono-project.com/download/stable/), which is required by *Natural Docs*.

+### Files

+1. index.js - Node module, plugins consume this via Gulp tasks
+1. test/index.js - unit tests, written in mocha/chai
+1. test/fixtures - plugin files with placeholder version information
+1. test/expected - plugin files with real version information

+The unit tests confirm that:

+1. The `fixtures` are successfully transformed to the `expected` copies
+1. For a generated `wpdtrt-plugin`, this occurs when `gulp-wpdtrt-plugin-bump` is run on it directly
+1. For `wpdtrt-plugin-boilerplate`, this occurs when `gulp-wpdtrt-plugin-bump` is run on it directly
+1. For `wpdtrt-plugin-boilerplate` loaded as a dependency of `wpdtrt-plugin`, this does not occur when `gulp-wpdtrt-plugin-bump` is run on `wpdtrt-plugin`

 ### Scripts

 1. `yarn install` - Install Yarn dependencies, then run the following scripts: